Retirement Trends: Everything You Need To Know

-The dollar limits for elective deferrals for SIMPLE IRAs in 2022 are $14,000, plus an additional $3,000 for those who will be age 50 by year-end.
-For employers that have payroll deduction IRAs, the dollar limits on contributions for 2022 are unchanged.
-They remain at $6,000, plus an additional $1,000 for those age 50 and older in 2022.
+The dollar limits for elective deferrals for SIMPLE IRAs in 2023 are $15,500, plus an additional $3,500 for those who will be age 50 by year-end.
+For employers that have payroll deduction IRAs, the dollar limits on contributions for 2023 are $6,500, plus an additional $1,000 for those age 50 and older.

 The Tax Cuts and Jobs Act did not make any substantial changes to the rules for qualified retirement plans.
 However, changes to tax rates for owners of pass-through entities may impact decisions about whether to contribute to a qualified retirement plan.
 If the tax rate is lower for a particular business owner, the tax benefit of making a deductible contribution is reduced.
 However, offering a qualified retirement plan isn't only about tax breaks; it's also about attracting and retaining valued employees in an ever-tightening job market by helping them save for retirement.

 The Setting Every Community Up for Retirement Enhancement (SECURE) Act, enacted in late 2019, increased tax credits significantly for employers who established workplace retirement plans for employees.
-A business may qualify for a $5,000 start up credit for three years and an additional credit of $500 for including an auto-enrollment feature.
+A business that starts a new retirement plan may qualify for a $5,000 credit for three years and an additional credit of $500 for including an auto-enrollment feature.
 These credits can lower your business tax liability and provide funds to cover the cost of plan administration.
 The $500 credit is also available to those who convert their existing plans to auto-enrollment.

 Additionally, there is a provision that enables multiple businesses of any size to pool assets into a plan professionally administered by a third party.
 These Pooled Employer Plans (PEP) simplify administration and enrollment and help reduce fiduciary liability for participating employers.

 The Future of Retirement Planning and 401(k)s: Auto-Portability